John LeClair: Montreal Canadiens

 LeClair was drafted by the Montreal Canadiens with the 33rd pick in the 1987 NHL Entry Draft after graduating from Bellows Free Academy (B.F.A.)
 High School in St. Albans, Vermont.
 One of the most highly recruited hockey players in New England, LeClair put his NHL aspirations on hold to attend the University of Vermont on a full scholarship.
 His fans didn't have to wait long to see him score in his first collegiate game.
 After the final game of his senior year he signed with the Canadiens and, less than a week later, played and scored in his first NHL game.
 As a member of the Canadiens, LeClair was on the Stanley Cup-winning team in 1993, where he scored two overtime game-winning goals during the 1993 Stanley Cup Finals.
+LeClair became the first Vermont-born player to have his name engraved on the Stanley Cup as a result.

 Philadelphia Flyers and the Legion of Doom

-On February 9, 1995, a Montreal team desperate to salvage a difficult season traded LeClair, along with Éric Desjardins and Gilbert Dionne to the Philadelphia Flyers in exchange for Mark Recchi and Philadelphia's 3rd round choice in the 1995 NHL Entry Draft (Martin Hohenberger).
+On February 9, 1995, a Montreal team desperate to salvage a difficult season traded LeClair, along with Éric Desjardins and Gilbert Dionne to the Philadelphia Flyers in exchange for Mark Recchi and Philadelphia's third round choice in the 1995 NHL Entry Draft (Martin Hohenberger).
 LeClair gelled immediately with new line-mate Eric Lindros and quickly became one of the NHL's most feared goal scorers.

-With the Flyers he played left-wing on the famed "Legion of Doom" line, centered by Lindros and Mikael Renberg on right-wing.
+With the Flyers, he played left-wing on the famed "Legion of Doom" line, centered by Lindros and Mikael Renberg on right-wing.
 The trio was not only effective at scoring but they were also a dominant physical presence on the ice.
 In 1998, LeClair became the first American-born NHL player to record three consecutive 50-goal seasons and the second Flyer to do so, behind Tim Kerr.
-Following the 1997–98 NHL season, LeClair had two consecutive 40 goal seasons.
+Following the 1997–98 NHL season, LeClair had two consecutive 40-goal seasons.
+A healthy 2001-02 swason was sandwiched by a disc problem in his back and shoulder injuries.

-During his first five seasons with the Flyers he was named to the season-ending NHL All-Star team, twice to the first team and three times to the second team.
+During his first five seasons with the Flyers, LeClair was named to the season-ending NHL All-Star team, twice to the first team and three times to the second team.
 That is currently the highest total among retired players eligible for the Hockey Hall of Fame who have not been inducted.

 LeClair played for the Flyers for 10 seasons and was one of the most productive players in franchise history, scoring 333 goals and an additional 35 in the playoffs, statistics good enough to place him in the top 10 Flyers' career goal scorers.